Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/enable-debug-logging.md

 ```
 {% endtab %}

-{% tab title="iOS - Obj C" %}
+{% tab title="iOS - Objective-C" %}
 ### Objective-C

 Start Lifecycle data collection by calling `lifecycleStart:` from within the callback of the `ACPCore::start:` method in your app's `application:didFinishLaunchingWithOptions:` delegate method.

 {% hint style="warning" %}
-If your iOS application supports background capabilities, your `application:didFinishLaunchingWithOptions:` method might be called when iOS launches your app in the background.
+If your iOS application supports background capabilities, you `application:didFinishLaunchingWithOptions:` method may be called when iOS launches your app in the background.
 If you do not want background launches to count towards your lifecycle metrics, then `lifecycleStart:` should only be called when the application state is not equal to `UIApplicationStateBackground`.
 {% endhint %}

 ```objectivec